savkov/crfppftvec/README.md

 The crfppftvec module converts a simple feature vector notation to a [CRF++](http://crfpp.googlecode.com/svn/trunk/doc/index.html) template file.
-This could be useful in case you want to dynamically configure and train the CRF++ classifier.
+This could be useful in case you want to dynamically configure and train a classifier using CRF++.

 Simple notation: